- Garden / Landscaping / Patio — 244

-- Place faucet and strainer on new sink and tighten nuts (use plumbers putty on strainer)
+- Place faucet and strainer on the new sink and tighten nuts (use plumbers putty on strainer)

-- Place flex water supplies on faucet and tighten
+- Place flex water supplies on the faucet and tighten

 - Connect flex water supplies to valves and tighten

-- Connect drain pipe to strainer with new tailpiece washer and tighten if drain line does not line up with strainer you will have to buy a offset.
+- Connect drain pipe to strainer with new tailpiece washer and tighten if drain line does not line up with strainer you will have to buy an offset.

-- Remove aerator from faucet and make sure the faucet is in the open position.
+- Remove the aerator from the faucet and make sure the faucet is in the open position.

-- Open main water valve if you closed it.
+- Open the main water valve if you closed it.

 Most Recent Articles